dlokas159/Lokas-Daniel-Portfolio/networking-assignments/Types-of-Networks-and Connections-and-Devices.md

 ## Network Explanation
-My SOHO network is designed to balance reliability, organization, and realistic device placement using the 192.168.50.0/24 addressing scheme.
+This SOHO network is designed to balance reliability, organization, and realistic device placement using the 192.168.50.0/24 addressing scheme.
 The router serves as the gateway for all devices and holds the static address 192.168.50.1, while the switch expands the number of wired ports for the Ubuntu computers, printer, and NAS.
 The access point provides wireless coverage for mobile devices like the smartphone, tablet, and IoT device.
 The printer and NAS use static IP addresses so they remain easy to locate on the network, while the computers and wireless devices receive their addresses automatically through DHCP.
 Each connection was chosen to reflect real-world setups: wired links for stationary and bandwidth-intensive devices, and wireless links for mobile or convenience-based devices.
 This design creates a stable, organized, and scalable SOHO network that mirrors those used in homes and small offices.

 ---